Lorenatiu/CI-CD/doc/ircatalog-azure.md

     ![Azure App Service Editor](../images/InRuleCICD_AzureAddOn3.png)
 * Restart the app service and confirm that the irCatalog service works properly: browse to the URL in browser, open a rule application in irAuthor.

 * If the InRule CI/CD App Service was created before the creation of the irCatalog App Service, it is necessary to update the CI/CD App Service configuration with the credentials required for accessing irCatalog App Service.
 This can be done by navigating to the CI/CD App Service in [Azure portal](https://portal.azure.com) and setting the value of the CatalogUsername and CatalogPassword parameters.
-Make sure to includ "/Service.svc/api", like in the example below.
+Make sure to include "/Service.svc/api", like in the example below.
 Saving the configuration and restarting the irCatalog App Service are required.

     ```
     {